EU 'extremely concerned' over Bolivia vote | DW | 22.10.2019

 A recount is underway in Bolivia's controversial presidential election, with more protests expected.
 The EU criticized the "unexpected interruption" of the vote count and called on Bolivia to uphold democratic values.

-The EU expressed concern on Tuesday, over irregularities in Bolivia's presidential election and the resulting violence and unrest it has sparked.
+The EU expressed concern on Tuesday over irregularities in Bolivia's presidential election and the violence and unrest it has sparked.
 Protests are expected, even as official results are not due for several days.

 Morales, the country's first indigenous president and its longest-serving leader, is seeking a fourth term in office.